tylerhuyser/AWOKEN/README.md

 For the next twelve (12) weeks, participants are presented with a journal and questionnaire.
 The questionnaire asks the user to provide open-ended responses about their experiences with using the five prejudice self-regulation strategies.

 For each strategy, the participants were asked whether they had used the strategy since their last in-lab session.
-If they had used a strategy, the participants were subsequently asked to describe one or two situations in which they had used the strategy and to provide general comments about their experiences using the strategy.
+If they had used a strategy, the participants were subsequently asked to describe one or two situations in which they had used the strategy.
 At the end of the questionnaire, the participants were asked to share any additional comments about implementing the strategies.

 After completing the journal, the user is once again presented with the intervention questionnaire, in which they rate their attitudes towards each strategy from 1 to 7.